U.S. judge orders Uber customer to arbitrate price-fixing claims

-NEW YORK (Reuters) - A U.S. judge ruled that Uber can force an unhappy Connecticut customer’s price-fixing case against the ride-service company into arbitration, after the customer said the proposed class action belonged in court because he never agreed to arbitrate.
+NEW YORK, Nov 23 (Reuters) - A U.S. judge ruled that Uber can force an unhappy Connecticut customer’s price-fixing case against the ride-service company into arbitration, after the customer said the proposed class action belonged in court because he never agreed to arbitrate.

 Rakoff, long a critic of mandatory arbitration, said he would explain his reasoning later.
 Reuters obtained a copy of his order, which was not available in online court records.